-Before you begin, you’ll want to reduce the speed of the camera movement down to 15.
+Before you begin, on StreamDdeck, you’ll want to reduce the speed of the camera movement down to 15.

 This controls how quickly the camera moves when you adjust its placement.
 Hit the “speed down” button until it goes down to 15.

+If that’s a good speed, I’m sure this could somehow be set to default to 15, or at lest a button made to do it one touch.
+WIP!

 Other key functions:

-PIP = picture in picture (shows the main camera/screen with the slides smaller in the corner) – simply hit the PIP button to turn on or off
+PIP = picture in picture (shows the main camera/screen with the slides smaller in the corner) – simply hit the PIP button to turn on or off.
+Use the PIP position buttons to change where the pip appears.

 FTB = fade to black

-Auto = will move from the preview screen to the alternate screen (use this to switch from PowerPoint view to camera view)The left monitor shows the preview view and live views.
+Auto = will dissolve from the preview screen to the alternate screen (use this to switch from PowerPoint view to camera view)

+Cut = will cut from the preview screen to the alternate screen (use this to switch from PowerPoint view to camera view)

+The left monitor shows the preview view and live (Program) views.

 A preview of what is “on deck/standby” shows on the left, and the live program is on the right.
 What’s live is outlined in red, what’s on standby is in green.